solium/s3zipper/README.md

 # S3Zipper

-This is a gem for zipping files stored in Amazon S3
+This is a gem for zipping files stored in Amazo                                                                                                                                                                                                                                                                                                                                                                                             n S3

 ## Installation